 In her freelance business as an editor, Gates has worked with many Buddhist teachers, including the Dalai Lama with Dr. Howard Cutler (The Art of Happiness) Joanna Macy (Widening Circles) Jack Kornfield (A Path With Heart), Sharon Salzberg (Lovingkindness) and Tara Brach (Radical Acceptance and True Refuge).

 Gates was born in Manhattan in 1946, and grew up between New York City with her mother, and Williamstown, Massachusetts, with her father who taught at Williams College.
-She received a BA from Bennington College (1967) and an MA from the University of Education at the University of Massachusetts at Amherst (1978).
+She received a BA from Bennington College (1967) and an MA in Education from the University of Massachusetts at Amherst (1978).
 She taught high school for twenty years, beginning at the Shady Hill School in Cambridge, co-founding The Group School, a community high school for low-income students in Cambridge, and eventually at the Urban School of San Francisco.

-Gates loves to take daily hikes in the Berkeley hills with her border collie Roxie.
-She enjoys phone calls with her daughter, Caitlin O'Donnell, who is studying at Rutgers to be a clinical psychologist.
+Gates delights in daily hikes in the Berkeley hills with her border collie Roxie, writing and editing, time with friends and phone calls with her daughter, Caitlin O'Donnell, who is studying at Rutgers to be a clinical psychologist.
 She has been happily married to Patrick O'Donnell for over thirty years.

 To contact Barbara Gates, click here.